-Let’s create a simple search and look at a one-way flight from Phoenix to New York.
+Let’s start by creating a simple search and look at a one-way flight from Phoenix to New York.
 After all, one of the best ways to learn something is by actually doing it!
 You will see that you’re allowed to choose between New York specific airports and New York all airports.

 Don’t have a preference?
 Choose all airports.

 Don’t like my example?
-Remember, you can create a Google search to anywhere, so have fun and create your Google Flights search to Hawaii!
+Remember, you can create a Google Flights search to anywhere, so have fun and use Google Flights to find a cheap flight to Hawaii!

 Let’s use a random date, say October 10.
 That day looks affordable along with most days in October.